 open/close all folders

-- There's a Neon Genesis Evangelion fanfic where Rei's eyes were always being referred to as "alazarin".
+- There's a Neon Genesis Evangelion fanfic (Neon Genesis Evangelion R, if memory serves correctly) where Rei's eyes were always being referred to as "alazarin".
 Alizarin (or "alizarin crimson") happens to be a deep bluish-red pigment — and probably the true color of Rei's eyes, at that.
 But it still looks like fanfic thesaurusitis.
+(There's an entire family of dyes/pigments called "alizarine <color name>".
+The actual compound known simply as "alizarin", though, is a pretty good match for Rei's eyes.)

 - In the 1990s, almost every other story featuring Tom Paris from Star Trek: Voyager called his blue eyes "cerulean".
 Cerulean eyes in story after story.
 Worst part: cerulean is a specific shade of blue, and his eyes aren't that shade.